All posts tagged: workforce

 “From what we’re experiencing as a nation, now more than ever, our cause is crucial in gearing up our next generation of maritime professionals.
 It’s exciting to see the progress we have made so far with the Marine Industry Storefront and its impact on the students,” said Christine Battles, CAO, Advanced Mechanical Enterprises, “but there is still a lot to be done.
 If you believe in fueling our industry with new talent, we encourage you to become a partner and join the cause.”

 “The marine industry plays a vital role in the South Florida economy and like all high-growth industries, needs a strong workforce pipeline.
-We are proud of our partnership with the companies that support the Sea the World storefront in the Patten Family Foundation JA Finance Park.
+We are proud of our partnership with the companies that support the Sea the World storefront in the Patten Family Foundation JA Career Discovery Park.
 Preparing young people for work and success requires the support and partnership of the business, nonprofit and education community.” said Laurie Sallarulo, President and CEO of Junior Achievement of South Florida.

 About Junior Achievement of South Florida

 Junior Achievement of South Florida (JA) inspires and prepares youth to succeed in a global economy.
 JA provides real-world training in financial literacy including budgeting, spending, investing and the use of credit; offers cutting-edge skill-building opportunities that enable young people to explore meaningful, productive careers; teaches students how to start businesses; and introduces entrepreneurial values that strengthen workplaces.
-Last year, with the help of over 7,100 trained corporate and community volunteers, JA delivered over 20 various programs to almost 50,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion, a first-class facility housing JA BizTown and JA Finance Park.
+Last year, with the help of over 7,100 trained corporate and community volunteers, JA delivered over 20 various programs to almost 50,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion, a first-class facility housing JA BizTown and JA Career Discovery Park.
 For more information about Junior Achievement of South Florida, visit.
 Follow JA on social media @jasouthflorida.

 Sea the World Educates Youth About Marine Industry Careers